myfamurewa/Python-Practice/README.md

 # Python-Practice
-Stuff I'm trying out in Python
+Stuff I'm trying out in Python and coding challenges done in python